 Telephone Technician: Job Description & Career Info

-Telephone Technicians work in a rapidly changing industry, so up-to-date skills and in-depth knowledge of a variety of phone systems and equipment are essential.
+Telephone technicians work in a rapidly changing industry, so up-to-date skills and in-depth knowledge of a variety of phone systems and equipment are essential.
 In any given day, they may install phone systems, troubleshoot wiring problems, or repair switch equipment.
 They must be familiar with analog and digital phone systems, including Voice over Internet Protocol (VoIP), which uses broadband connections to place calls over computer networks.
-Increasingly, Telephone Technicians must be able to test and install VoIP networks, as analog phone systems are replaced by digital.
-While deregulation continues to affect the industry, the U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reports that many workers are finding opportunities throughout the U.S. at smaller to medium sized telecommunications companies.
+Increasingly, telephone technicians must be able to test and install VoIP networks as analog phone systems are replaced by digital.
+While deregulation continues to affect the industry, the U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reports that many workers are finding opportunities throughout the U.S. at smaller to medium-sized telecommunications companies.

-How to Become a Telephone Technician
+Become a Telephone Technician

-Telephone Technician positions often require postsecondary education in telecommunications, such as an associate's degree, but many employers will also consider candidates with a high school diploma or equivalent if they have several years of relevant experience.
+Telephone technician positions often require postsecondary education in telecommunications, such as an associate's degree, but many employers will also consider candidates with a high school diploma or equivalent if they have several years of relevant experience.
 As phone systems in the workplace become increasingly complex, professional certification programs, such as those offered through the Cisco Learning Network, may not only give candidates a leg-up in the job market, but are becoming requirements for certain positions.

-Telephone Technicians must have good communication and technical skills to effectively diagnose and solve problems.
-They must be familiar with a variety of phone systems and be able to perform a wide range of services, from basic repair to full installations.
+Telephone technicians must have good communication and technical skills to effectively diagnose and solve problems.
+They must be familiar with a variety of phone systems and be able to perform a wide range of services, from basic repair to full installation.
 They must be team players and have good customer service and project management skills to ensure that phone systems are configured and programmed according to the customer's needs.
-Telephone Technicians must also possess good computer and organizational skills so that they can place equipment orders and monitor service requests.
+Telephone technicians must also possess good computer and organizational skills so that they can place equipment orders and monitor service requests.
 They also need hand and finger dexterity and good eyesight with the ability to determine colors.

 Related to Telephone Technician: Job Description & Career Info